nghianja/Coding-Assignment/README.md

 $ pip install sqlmodel
 ```

+3. Delete the `database.db` file if you want to generate a new database.

-3. Run the server with:
+4. Run the server with:
 ```
 $ fastapi dev app/main.py
 ```

-4. Open your browser at http://127.0.0.1:8000/docs to view and test the API available.
+5. Open your browser at http://127.0.0.1:8000/docs to view and test the API available.

 ## Usage